RagnarB83/ash-documentation/docs/Geometry-optimization.rst

 *Geometry optimization made simple with translation and rotation coordinates*  by    Lee-Ping Wang, Chenchen Song, *J. Chem.
 Phys.* **2016**, *144*, 214108.

-.. note:: Saddlepoint/TS optimizations are currently only available with the development version of geomeTRIC.
-This version can be installed like this: "conda install -c veloxchem geometric".
-  This will change with the 1.0 release of geomeTRIC.

 ######################################################
 geomeTRICOptimizer